 Residential land loans in our residential mortgage portfolio consist of consumer loans secured by unimproved lots.
 These loans often represent higher risk due to the volatility in the value of the underlying collateral.
-Our residential land loan portfolio was \$18.2 million as of December 31, 2011, of which \$15.7 million related to properties on the neighbor islands.
-The decrease in our higher risk exposure in this portfolio segment in 2011 was primarily due to \$5.0 million in paydowns and \$0.8 million in gross loan charge-offs.
+Our residential land loan portfolio was \$15.0 million as of December 31, 2012, of which \$12.9 million related to properties on the neighbor islands.
+The decrease in our higher risk exposure in this portfolio in 2012 was primarily due to \$2.9 million in payments and \$0.3 million in gross loan charge-offs.
 Residential land loans are collectively evaluated for impairment in connection with the evaluation of our residential mortgage portfolio.
-As of December 31, 2011, there was no specific Allowance associated with the remaining balance of our residential land loans.
-As of December 31, 2011, there were no residential land loans that were 90 days past due as to principal or interest.
+As of December 31, 2012, there were five residential land loans that were modified as troubled debt restructurings, however the specific Allowance associated with these loans was nominal as they were charged-down to fair value at the time of restructuring.
+As of December 31, 2012, there was one residential land loan that was 90 days past due as to principal or interest.

-The higher risk segment within our Hawaii home equity lending portfolio was \$21.4 million or 3% of our total home equity loans outstanding as of December 31, 2011.
+The higher risk segment within our Hawaii home equity lending portfolio was \$19.9 million or 3% of our total home equity loans outstanding as of December 31, 2012.
 The higher risk segment within our Hawaii home equity portfolio includes those loans originated in 2005 or later, with current monitoring credit scores below 600, and with original LTV ratios greater than 70%.
-The decrease in our higher risk exposure in this portfolio segment in 2011 was primarily due to improved credit score migration for our Oahu owner occupants, which account for 66% of this higher risk segment.
+The decrease in our higher risk exposure in this portfolio segment in 2012 was primarily due to improved credit score migration from our Oahu owner occupants, which account for 67% of this higher risk segment.
 Higher risk loans in our Hawaii home equity portfolio are collectively evaluated for impairment in connection with the evaluation of our entire home equity portfolio.
-As of December 31, 2011, there was no specific Allowance associated with the remaining balance of our higher risk home equity loans.
-As of December 31, 2011, the higher risk home equity loans had a 90 day past due delinquency ratio of 2.5%.
-In 2011, \$5.5 million or 51% of our gross charge-offs of home equity loans were from our higher risk segment.
+As of December 31, 2012, there was no specific Allowance associated with the remaining balance of our higher risk home equity loans.
+As of December 31, 2012, our higher risk home equity loans had a 90 day past due delinquency ratio of 5.2%.
+In 2012, \$3.0 million or 45% of our gross charge-offs of home equity loans were from our higher risk segment.